 In September 2023, thirty years after the historic signing of the Oslo Accords, there is occasion to review Prime Minister Rabin’s understanding of them.
 I assembled this collection years ago from Daily Reports- Near East and South Asia, 1993-1995.
 Two short items about Rabin’s views are also found or linked here.
 Rabin provided a summary of his views of the Accords in a Knesset speech in October 5, 1995.
 Some of Rabin’s reasons for signing the Accords are also provided in Yehuda Avner’s The Prime Ministers.

-Negotiated through the Norwegians, the Accords call for limited Palestinian rule in some of the territories; it did not call for a Palestinian state or an end to settlements.
+Negotiated through the Norwegians, the Oslo Accords call for limited Palestinian rule in some of the territories but do not call for a Palestinian state or an end to settlements.

-FM Peres supports the Oslo Accords, opposes a Palestinian state and rejects Israel’s role in the Gaza Strip as enforcer of security; his considerations have relevance for the Gaza Strip in 2024.
+Foreign Minister Shimon Peres supports the Oslo Accords, opposes a Palestinian state and rejects Israel’s role in the Gaza Strip as the enforcer of security — all views that have continuing relevance for Gaza.

 Jordan becomes the second Arab country after Egypt (1979) to sign a peace treaty ending the state of war with Israel.
 The Treaty addresses boundary demarcations, water sharing, police and security cooperation, environmental issues, border crossings, administration of Muslim holy sites and other issues.